 Finding the Best Places to Retire Since 2006!

-Overview: Ten miles southwest of Orlando in central Florida, pleasant Doctor Phillips was named after an early, innovative citrus titan, Dr. Phillip Phillips.
-It is a comfortable, unincorporated town with a good reputation.
+Ten miles southwest of Orlando in central Florida, pleasant Doctor Phillips was named after an early, innovative citrus titan, Dr. Phillip Phillips.
+It is a comfortable place with a good reputation.

 Three lakes in the Butler Chain of Lakes are within town limits, and boating and water sports are a way of life for many residents.
 The city has worked to manage growth and maintain its infrastructure, and residents are happy with Doctor Phillips' quality of life.
 The school system has an excellent reputation, and the high school football team is a particular point of pride.
 Three attractive shopping centers, including Dr. Phillips Marketplace, are located on Sand Lake Road, a major east-west thoroughfare.
 This is also the site of Restaurant Row, where nearly any type of nicer eatery can be found.
 Disney World is just five miles to the southwest.

 Neighborhoods, many of them gated, are lush and well manicured, and orange trees planted by "Doc" Phillips still line some streets.
 Single family housing stock is comprised mostly of Mediterraneans, some along the lakes, and concrete block ranch ramblers.
 Condos are in good supply, too.